Your ticket to getting off probation early.

 • Earlier expunction date.
 The waiting period for applying to get a conviction expunged from your record starts when your probation sentence is completed.
 Ending probation early will start that clock and get you closer to a clean record more quickly.

 Early release isn’t guaranteed.
 Judges need to be convinced that you’ve been rehabilitated and will not be likely to re-offend.
 Having an experienced attorney guiding you through the process is especially important if you are seeking early release from a felony sentence, or if you have previously had your probation modified or revoked.
-Don’t hesitate—call today!

 Cody Beauchamp has over a decade of experience practicing criminal law.
 Over the course of his career, he has served as a prosecutor, defense attorney, and judge.
 He has handled hundreds of probation hearings, pleas, modifications, and motions.

-Cody was named to the National Trial Lawyers 40 Under 40 for criminal defense in Texas in 2023 and 2024.
+Cody was named to the National Trial Lawyers 40 Under 40 for criminal defense in Texas in 2023, 2024, and 2025.
 He is a member of the Texas Bar College, a distinction reserved for Texas attorneys who go above and beyond their peers to maintain high continuing education standards.
 He is an active member of the Texas Criminal Defense Lawyers Association.
 He has been a lecturer/instructor for the Texas Municipal Courts Education Center, and is active in numerous community organizations.